Bowles DNA Project

 Michael Bowles' father, Michael Sr., was born in Queen's county (now co.
 Laois) in about 1744 probably at or near the town of Ballickmoyler.
 As a young man he left Ireland to find work in England and served in the British Army from 1770 to 1797, married twice and raised a family.
 He moved his family back to Ballickmoyler just after the United Irish Rebellion of 1798 in which the two Bowles homes in Ballickmoyler had been burned by their United Irish neighbours.
 I would imagine that in the heightened tensions between the two religions after the rebellion, his Protestant family back in Ballickmoyler may have needed his help.
 See Michael Bowles of Ballickmoyler's Story

-Michael Jr. had been born in Manchester in 1778 and would have been about 22 when he returned to Ireland with his father.
+Michael Jr. had been born in Manchester in 1778 and would have been about 22 when he returned to Ireland.
 The Michael Bowles listed in the 1824 Tithe Applotment of Queen's County as owning land in Ballickmoyler, Killabban civil parish, Barony of Slievemargy on the estate of William and Gregory Cooper would have been Michael Jr. See The Bowles of Ballickmoyler.

 In Ireland he raised a family of 4 sons and at least two daughters.
 Michael was from a Protestant background and his first two children, John (b.
 1806) and Sarah (b.
 1807), were Protestant but four more children, born after a gap of about 14 years, were all Catholic.
 It's very likely that Michael married twice in Ireland, first to a fellow Protestant who died after Sarah's birth and then later to a Catholic woman.
 Her name was likely Rebecca as all four of their children named a daughter Rebecca and that name is unknown otherwise in this family.
 A Protestant/Catholic marriage at that time in Ireland may have made life quite difficult for them.
 While there was still a Protestant community in the area, all of Michael's other Bowles family members had left Ballickmoyler, mostly having emigrated to Canada and settled in Quebec City, by this time.